Vaccination in care homes in England

 Talking about the new requirements

-Employers should plan, discuss and agree any steps they'll need to take with staff, contractors and suppliers as soon as possible.
+Employers should plan, discuss and agree any steps they'll need to take with staff, contractors and suppliers.

 Informing and consulting staff and volunteers

-Employers should discuss the new law with staff and any recognised trade union representatives or employee representatives regularly before 11 November.
+Employers should discuss the new law with staff and any recognised trade union representatives or employee representatives.

-- who will need to be vaccinated to enter the care home
+- who needs to be vaccinated to enter the care home

 - who is exempt